alokkumarr/my-big-project-/src/main/doc/README.md

 To deploy SAW to an environment, execute the following command in this
 directory:

-        ./deploy <config>
+        ./saw-deploy <saw-config>

 The lone argument is the path to a SAW environment configuration file, which needs to be set up for each environment individually.
-A sample configuration can be found in the `config` file, which defaults to installing on "localhost".
+A sample configuration can be found in the `saw-config` file, which defaults to installing on "localhost".
 For more details on deploying SAW, see the Operations Guide in the `doc` directory.